ziazon/urlinsane/README.md

 ### TODO

 * Complete tool comparison
-* Update persian and hebrew languages with more details
 * Extract keywords from domains.
 Keywords will be used for additional algorithms
 * Estimate popularity of a domain variant via google search
 * Lookup whois record